vtexdocs/dev-portal-content/docs/release-notes/2023-09-06-fixed-headless-cms-plugin.md

         vtex plugins update
         ```

+3. Open your FastStore project.
-3. Change to the `cms` folder and run `vtex cms sync`.
-Once your changes are synced, you should see the following message display:
+4. Change to the `cms` folder and run `vtex cms sync`.
+Once your changes are synced, you should see the following message:

         ```bash
         CMS synced successfully…